Specific Stock Traders Should Stick To Stocks Not Economics!

 Now, this isn’t an entire blanket statement I am making here.
 We have many stock traders that understand economics and how the business cycle works.
 However, I am afraid some of them are not correctly reading the economic data and making the end of the business cycle peak stock calls in this cycle too much.

 My dual mandate is to talk about the housing market and how the economic cycle is looking.
-My blog is free, my facebook & Instagram page is open to the public, I don’t do a subscribe-podcast, and I don’t forecast the S&P 500 targets or give specific stock advice for money.
+My blog is free, my Facebook & Instagram pages are open to the public, I don’t do a subscribe-podcast, and I don’t forecast the S&P 500 targets or give specific stock advice for money.

-The only time on my twitter account recently that I gave a specific stock call tied to housing was when ticker symbol TOL (Toll Brothers) was recently downgraded to a sell-by Citigroup to $29, and the stock was trading at $29.
-This can be easily verified on the twitter account.
+The only time on my Twitter account recently that I gave a specific stock call tied to housing was when ticker symbol TOL (Toll Brothers) was recently downgraded to a sell-by Citigroup to $29, and the stock was trading at $29.
+This can be easily verified on the Twitter account.
 I talked about how this was the time to get into TOL, and when $TOL tried to break over $39 the second time around, I sold that trade, and I was done with that.
-The only reason I did is to make a point that the housing cycle isn’t peaking here even though the data did look recessionary, sales were too low to call a top in housing.
+I only did this to make a point that the housing cycle isn’t peaking here.
+Even though the data did look recessionary, sales were too low to call a top in housing.

-I created two stock videos in the cycle because both times, the Bears went crazy again, 2016, with the PMI recession and late 2018 with when the stock market was down almost by 20%.
+I created two stock videos in the cycle because both times, the Bears went crazy again, in 2016, with the PMI recession, and in late 2018, when the stock market was down almost by 20%.
 They were done begging the American bears to call for their recession once again.

-The business cycle and economics cycle move together, I stress this all the time to my bearish friends.
+The business and economics cycles move together; I always stress this to my bearish friends.
 Have a diverse economic model before saying Recession; this will prevent you from time-stamping recession calls that amount to the end of the business cycle, which means you can’t have another all-time high until after the recession.

 Well, its almost Christmas again, and we are sitting here at an All-Time High!